| Windows XP Product Activation:

 PC maker will choose to "tie" an XP installation to its BIOS.

-This permits end-users to make any number of hardware changes (except a
+This permits end-users to make any number of hardware changes (except a different BIOS) with no complaints from XP.

 But problems arise if a user installs XP and then